US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 Practically half of us are already hacked NOW.

 When would something be implemented even if a standard were already agreed upon and mandated?
 I get the feeling this will be treated like Android security where if you don't invest in X flagship, which is optional and expensive, you're just not covered.
 140 million is nearly half of all US citizens.
-I'm pretty sure we can't just reprint all our forms, reprogram all our websites, rework all our databases and change the mentality towards accepting the new name and
+I'm pretty sure we can't just reprint all our forms, reprogram all our websites, rework all our databases and change the mentality towards accepting the new name and (hardest of all) technical requirements of the new setup.

+All in all, we need a solution (whatever it is) Yesterday, but even in 1, 3, 5, 10 or 15 years I can't see it really in place (there is failure inertia of British / Metric conversion proportions here).
+Reminds me a bit of the stupid job we've done when it comes to the spirit of the law for chip&pin Credit cards, being optional and all and totally backward compatible to the old insecure method when the card gets stolen to pay for something online without you there (which is the point).

 Re: (Score:2)